 Thus, in 5G wireless sensing each vertical application may specify a single sensing service requirement (e.g. object detection) or a combination of multiple requirements (e.g. detect-and-avoid, no-transmit zone enforcement), and request them to the application enabler layer.
 Therefore, the application enabler layer shall be able to handle these application requirements, and shall dynamically provide the necessary capabilities to fulfil sensing requirements.

+In addition, in the present document, KI#2, KI#3, and KI#4 address the utilization of sensing results for UAV, spatial map, and V2X services, respectively.
+It is necessary to study whether common function(s) on utilizing sensing result can be captured from these specific services.

 4.1.2 Open Issues

 Based on the above analysis, the following aspects need to be addressed in the application enabler layer: